What is Human Rights Day?

 Human Rights Day is celebrated every year on December 10th to commemorate the adoption of the Universal Declaration of Human Rights by the United Nations General Assembly in 1948.
 The Universal Declaration of Human Rights (UDHR) is a landmark declaration that declares that everyone, regardless of race, colour, religion, sex, language, political or other viewpoint, national or social origin, property, birth, or other position, is entitled to inalienable rights as a human being.

-The theme for 2021 is “Equality – Reducing inequities and improving human rights.”
+The theme for 2022 is “Dignity, Freedom, and Justice for All”.
 As stated in Article 1 of the Universal Declaration of Human Rights: “All human beings are born free and equal in dignity and rights.”

-Equality, inclusion, and nondiscrimination, or a human rights-based approach to development, are the most effective ways to minimise inequities and re-establish progress towards the UN’s 2030 Agenda.
+Dignity, freedom, and justice for all, or a human rights-based approach to development, are the most effective ways to minimise inequities and re-establish progress towards the UN’s 2030 Agenda.

 Convention on the rights of the child

 The UN Convention on the Rights of the Child lays out the rights that children must have in order to reach their full potential.

 The Convention presents a view of the child as an individual, as well as a member of a family and community, with rights and obligations that are age and developmentally appropriate.

 The Convention acknowledges all children’s intrinsic human dignity and the importance of guaranteeing their well-being and development.
 It makes clear that a basic standard of living should be a right for all children, not a privilege enjoyed by a select few.